dengel29/11ty-issue33/src/index.md

   buttonUrl: '/work'
   image: '/images/bg/toast.jpg'
   imageAlt: 'Buttered toasted white bread'
+featuredWork:
+  title: 'Selected work'
+  summary: 'Some stuff that should give you an idea of what we are all about'
+studioFeed:
+  title: 'From inside the studio'
 primaryCTA:
   title: 'This is an agency that doesn’t actually exist'
   summary: 'This is the project site you build when you take the “Learn